dhis2/wow-backend/guides/monitoring.md

 The monitoring subsystem is disabled by default, and can be enabled by defining a set of properties in the `dhis.conf` DHIS 2 configuration file.

 Each metrics cluster has to be explicitely enabled in order for the metrics to be exported.
-The metrics can be enabled by setting to `true` the following configuration keys:
+The metrics can be enabled by setting to `on` the following configuration keys:

 | key name                       | metrics              |
 |--------------------------------|----------------------|